SHIITAKE

 (Lentinula edodes)

 Welcome to the Fung Shui Shiitake scientific research page which connects you to our ever evolving library of research and peer-reviewed papers.
 Where a reference is provided, you can find the corresponding number in the research references towards the bottom of the page in the 'peer reviewed papers & articles' section.
+This page is not medical advice.

 SKIN & HAIR HEALTH

-Compounds such as kojic acid and L-ergothioneine found in shiitake have been utilized in skincare for their potential to shield skin cells from oxidative damage, which may improve complexion, reduce wrinkles, brighten the skin and reduce signs of ageing.
+Compounds such as kojic acid and L-ergothioneine found in shiitake have traditionally been utilized in skincare for their potential to shield skin cells from oxidative damage, which may improve complexion, reduce wrinkles, brighten the skin and reduce signs of ageing.
 These compounds may help diminish the appearance of scars and protect against cellular damage.
 [5]

-One study highlighted that certain extracts from shiitake mushrooms promote the proliferation of dermal papilla cells, which play a crucial role in hair growth.
+One study highlighted that certain extracts from shiitake mushrooms potentially promote the proliferation of dermal papilla cells, which play a crucial role in hair growth.
 [10]

 The nutritional profile of shiitake mushrooms includes essential minerals like iron, copper, and zinc.
 These minerals are vital for maintaining healthy hair follicles and promoting hair strength.
 For instance, copper plays a role in melanin production, which can influence hair color and prevent premature graying.
 [11]